 Miljobil Grenland AS ("MBG") has entered into three research programs with the Norwegian Research Council related to cell manufacturing, battery module and battery pack design, manufacturing and testing.
 These projects fund up to 50% of eligible expenditures and currently expire at various times throughout 2013.
-The programs are currently on hold pending a review of MBG's updated business strategy and a proposal to re-start the programs is being made.
-Since inception, MBG has received approximately \$4 million under these programs.
+The programs are currently on hold pending a review of MBG's updated business strategy.
+Since inception, MBG has received approximately \$4 Million under these programs.